Sherrardspark Wood

-It is located to the north west of Welwyn Garden City and is an ancient woodland consisting mainly of Sessile oak and Hornbeam.
+It is located to the northwest of Welwyn Garden City and is an ancient woodland consisting mainly of Sessile oak and Hornbeam.
 It is used by dog walkers, joggers, cyclists, and horse riders.
-The area was designated by English Nature a Site of Special Scientific Interest in 1986 as well as a Local Nature Reserve in 1998.
+The area was designated by English Nature as a Site of Special Scientific Interest in 1986 as well as a Local Nature Reserve in 1998.
 The Sherrardspark Wood Wardens' Society assists with the maintenance of the wood.

-There are a number of walks through the wood, one of which follows the disused Luton/Dunstable branch line from Welwyn Garden City railway station.
+There are several walks through the wood, one of which follows the disused Luton/Dunstable branch line from Welwyn Garden City railway station.
 This line closed in the 1970s and runs from the White Bridge on Digswell Road west and then north to the Great North Road next to the A1(M) motorway, close to the Red Lion pub.
 The trail continues from Ayot St Peter on the other side of the motorway along Ayot Greenway.